 It is proposed by Government that Bord na Móna carry out a Peatlands Enhanced Decommissioning, Rehabilitation and Restoration Scheme on its peatlands.
-Note this proposal is also known colloquially as the 'Peatlands Climate Action Scheme' (PCAS, www.bnmpcas.ie) and also as the Enhanced Decommissioning, Restoration and Rehabilitation Scheme (EDRRS) The additional costs of the Scheme will be supported by Government through the Climate Action Fund, and Ireland's National Recovery and Resilience Plan administered by the Department of Environment, Climate and Communications (DECC), while the National Parks and Wildlife Service (NPWS) acts as the Scheme regulator.
+Note this proposal is also known colloquially as the 'Peatlands Climate Action Scheme' (PCAS).
+The additional costs of the Scheme will be supported by Government through the Climate Action Fund, and Ireland's National Recovery and Resilience Plan administered by the Department of Environment, Climate and Communications (DECC), while the National Parks and Wildlife Service (NPWS) will act as the Scheme regulator.
 Bord na Móna have previously identified a footprint of 33,000 ha as peatlands suitable for this scheme.
 This Scheme will significantly go beyond what is required to meet rehabilitation and decommissioning obligations (Appendix VII & IX) under existing EPA IPC licence conditions.
 Improvements supported by the Scheme will ensure that environmental stabilisation is achieved (meaning IPC obligations are met), and importantly, significant additional benefits, particularly relating to climate action and other ecosystem services, will also be delivered.
 The Scheme commenced in 2021.